-Example Application of Audio Guidelines for Text and Graphics Which point on the number line below best represents 0.8?
-A B C D O 1 A. point A B. point B C. point C D. point D A number line is shown with points A, B, C, and D and three equally spaced tick marks between the values of zero and one.
+Example Application of Audio Guidelines for Text and Graphics Which point on the number line below best represents 0.87 A B C D A point A B point B C point C D. point D A number line is shown with points A, B, C, and D and three equally spaced tick marks between the values of zero and one.
 Point A is located between zero and the first tick mark, and is closer to zero; point B is located between the second and third tick marks, and is much closer to the second tick mark; while point C and point D are closer to the value one.
-Look at this number line. $A$ $0 \frac{1}{4} \frac{1}{2} \frac{3}{4} 1$ Point $A$ is halfway between $\frac{1}{2}$ and $\frac{3}{4}$ .
-What fraction does point $A$ represent?
-Show your work or explain how you know.
-A number line shows zero and one with three tick marks in between: one-fourth, one-half, and three-fourths.
+Look at this number line. $ \begin{array}{c ccccccccccccccccccccccccccccccccccc$ A number line shows zero and one with three tick marks in between: one-fourth, one-half, and three-fourths.
 Point A is marked midway between one-half and three-fourths.

-Example Application of Audio Guidelines for Text and Graphics The graph below is the solution of which of the following inequalities?
-The graph below is the solution of which of the following inequalities?
-A. x > 10 A number line shows from negative twenty to positive twenty in increments of five.
+Example Application of Audio Guidelines for Text and Graphics The graph below is the solution of which of the following inequalities? -20 -15 -10 -5 0 5 10 15 20 A. s > 10 A number line shows from negative twenty to positive twenty in increments of five.
 An open circle is located at negative ten.
 A bold line extends left from negative ten to a bolded arrow on the left end.
-B. $ x < 10$ C. $x > 10$ D. $x < -10$ An open circle is located ten.
+B. x < 10 C. x > 10 D. x < -10 An open circle is located ten.
 A bold line extends right to a bolded arrow on the right end.